rashidy/Cross-Border-Payments-with-Zksync-Era_L2_Blockchain/README.md

 # Instructions

 * Install Foundry: https://book.getfoundry.sh/getting-started/installation
 * foundry_project inside cross_border_payment should be used to deploy the smart contract (use deploy_contracts.sh with your intended rpc_urls and deploy commands).
 It can also be used to run local blockchains in the local machine.
-Follow the instructions in cbpr_dapp/foundry_project.
 * python3 and flask should be installed to run the web client.
 * The smart contracts can be initialized from the web client with the information in sc_init.json.
 * Zksync layer is inside the project file with the payloads that are used to stress test layer-1 and layer-2